Universal Logo

 Universal Logo 1912

-For a short time, the American film studio used a logo that looked like a seal or the back of a coin.
+For a short time, the American film studio used a logo resembling a seal or the back of a coin.
 This conclusion was prompted by its design.
-In the center was a globe with meridians and parallels and a cinematographic tape was in the center.
+In the center was a globe with meridians and parallels, and a cinematographic tape was on it.
 On it was a monogram composed of the first characters of the company name – “UF” with serifs.
-They were surrounded by the full version of the name – “Universal Films.”
+They were surrounded by the full version of “Universal Films.”
 The text was written in wide letters in upper case.

 1913 – 1914